realm/realm-dotnet/native/tightdb_c_cs/Readme.md

-This directory contains two solutions that links to the same sourcefiles : tightCSDLL2012.sln - used to build with visual studio 2012 tightCSDLL2010.sln - used to build with visual studio 2010
+This directory contains two solutions that links to the same sourcefiles : tightCSDLL2012.sln - used to build with visual studio 2012 tightCSDLL2010.sln - used to build with visual studio 2010 (Not maintained at the moment)

+The description below this point is only if You want to create a new .sln file.
+It is recommended that You just use the checked in sln file instead, then You can skip the rest of this readme file.

 ###Getting VS2010 or VS2012 ready to build the project###